State visit by Nikita Khrushchev to the United States: New York City

 He arrived by train in New York City on 17 September.
 He spent his first night at a dinner hosted by the Economic Club of New York at the Waldorf Astoria, where he spoke to an audience of about 2,000 described by New York Herald Tribune as "one of history’s greatest concentrations of capitalists."
 During his visit to New York City, he visited former First Lady Eleanor Roosevelt at her home in Hyde Park.
 Khrushchev was accompanied by Henry Cabot Lodge Jr., the then-United States Ambassador to the United Nations, during his tour of the city.
 When touring Manhattan, Khrushchev reportedly argued with "capitalists" and yelled at hecklers who protested his visit.

-At the end of his tour, he addressed the United Nations General Assembly.
+At the end of his tour, on 18 September he addressed the United Nations General Assembly with proposals of world disarmament.

 He also met with Governor Nelson Rockefeller and Mayor Robert F. Wagner Jr.

 California

 Nikita Khrushchev watches filming for the 1960 movie Can-Can at 20th Century Studios while visiting Los Angeles.

 During the visit, Los Angeles mayor Norris Poulson addressed Khrushchev's "We will bury you" statement made at the Embassy of Poland in Moscow three years prior when delivering welcome remarks.
 Poulson stated the following: "We do not agree with your widely quoted phrase 'We shall bury you.'
 You shall not bury us and we shall not bury you.
 We are happy with our way of life.
 We recognize its shortcomings and are always trying to improve it.
 But if challenged, we shall fight to the death to preserve it".
 Poulson's comments came after the Soviet premier constantly touted Soviet superiority to L.A. during his tour of the city.

 During a luncheon at the Twentieth Century-Fox Studio, Khrushchev was engaged in an improvised debate with his host Spyros Skouras over the respective merits of capitalism and communism.
 On the set of the film Can-Can, notable American actors such as Gary Cooper, Frank Sinatra, Elizabeth Taylor, and Marilyn Monroe met Khrushchev.
 Although Khrushchev was supposed to visit Disneyland on 19 September, the visit was canceled for security reasons, which added to his anger.

-While visiting a new research campus for the International Business Machines Corporation (IBM) in San Jose, Khrushchev seemed to express little interest in the computer technology, but rather the self-service cafeteria, which he introduced in the USSR upon return to Moscow.
+While visiting a new research campus for the International Business Machines Corporation (IBM) in San Jose, Khrushchev seemed to express little interest in the computer technology, but rather the self-service cafeteria, which he introduced in the USSR upon returning to Moscow.